-Cochlear Implant Surgery
+Cochlear Implant Surgery and Rehabilitation

 - A cochlear implant, which is a small electronic device, may be an option when hearing aids do not provide the clarity of sound needed to understand speech and spoken language.